History

 learn more

-The memorial park is an open-air museum of the First World War covering a total area of 3 hectares and featuring information stands describing the military operations of 1914–1918, as well as sculptural groups depicting soldiers of the Russian and German armies and the ‘Ball of War’ rolling across the ground.
+The memorial park is an open-air museum of the WWI covering a total area of 3 hectares and featuring information stands describing the military operations of 1914–1918, as well as sculptural groups depicting soldiers of the Russian and German armies and the ‘Wheel of War’ rolling across the ground.
 The central composition of the memorial park is the sculpture ‘In Memory of the Forgotten War that Changed the Course of History’ by the famous sculptor and artist Mikhail Shemyakin, whose works are represented in major cities in Russia, Europe and America.
 The sculpture is made of bronze and consists of three figures: an emaciated soldier crucified on the ‘wheel of fate’ and two women—a widow and a mother—personifying the grief of the families of those who died in the war.
 The pedestal of the monument is designed in the form of cabinets destroyed during bombing, in the debris of which photographs of soldiers, military documents and maps of the countries that took part in the hostilities are mounted.

 learn more